How to let rats run perfectly

 Mates or food?

 Generally, animals quickly learn to cross the corridor.
-Rats are especially good at this, says Kristina Ängeby Möller, researcher at Karolinska Institutet.
+Rats are especially good at this, says Kristina Ängeby Möller, researcher at Karolinska Institute.
 Although the rats do well crossing the corridor, a little motivation never hurts to get them to cross consistently.
 She gives some tips on how to positively motivate rats.
 Does food serve as a good motivator or do friends?
 You know rats are picky eaters…

 Read more in this free white paper, courtesy of Kristina Ängeby Möller.